3 Pre-course tasks

 One goal of the course is to teach about open science, and true to our mission, we practice what we preach.
 The course material is publicly accessible (all on this website) and openly licensed so you can (re-)use it for free!
 The material is organized in the order that we will cover it in the course.

-While the course will include lots of hands-on work during the sessions, the final group project assignment (Appendix B) will allow you to practice everything you’ve learned in a team setting.
+While the course will include lots of hands-on work during the sessions, the final group project assignment (Chapter 10) will allow you to practice everything you’ve learned in a team setting.
 Please read it to get familiar with what is expected of you.

 We have a Code of Conduct.
 If you haven’t read it, read it now.
 The survey involves a question about Conduct.
 We want to make sure this course is a supportive and safe environment for learning, so this Code of Conduct is quite important.